vippsas/vipps-craft-login/README.md

 ## Example Code

-Have a look at the twig template located in `docs/examples/frontend.twig` for some usage examples.
+Have a look at the twig template located [here](https://github.com/vippsas/vipps-craft-login/blob/master/docs/examples/frontend.twig) for some usage examples.
 The twig template uses Bulma CSS from a CDN and should work right out of the box if the plugin is installed correctly.

 # How can I get help if I have any issues?